mattsenior/elm-astar/README.md

 Using a local 0.18-upgraded version of [elm-pairing-heap](http://package.elm-lang.org/packages/rhofour/elm-pairing-heap/latest) for the priority queue.

+## Demo

-Comes with a demo: `npm install` then `npm start` to launch an editable grid with a path that will route around the walls you build.
+View the [online demo](http://mattsenior-elm-astar.surge.sh/) or run it yourself with `npm install` then `npm start`.

+You’ll see an editable grid with a path that will automatically route around the walls you build.